-Barracuda Sentinel is a security solution designed specifically to protect companies from phishing and account takeover attacks.
-It integrates directly into Office 365 and works silently in the background to learn the unique communication patterns of your company.
-This allows Sentinel to identify and stop communication anomalies like a spear-phishing attack.
+Barracuda Email Protection is more than an email security gateway.
+It includes several advanced threat protection features, including protection specifically designed to defend companies from phishing and account takeover attacks.
+This protection integrates directly into Microsoft 365 and works silently in the background to learn the unique communication patterns of your company.
+This allows it to identify and stop communication anomalies like a spear-phishing attack.
 This is real-time protection against email threats that get through traditional security gateways.

-To show you how this works and why it’s so important, I’ve dissected an attack that was stopped by Barracuda Sentinel.
+To show you how this works and why it’s so important, I’ve dissected a spear-phishing attack that was stopped by Barracuda Email Protection.
 We have removed the details to protect the privacy of the customer.

 This attack was directed at the customer’s Chief Financial Officer (CFO).
 It’s a classic credential harvesting attempt with an interesting twist: the landing page of the attacker is SSL encrypted with a valid Microsoft signed certificate.
 Even a trained user that would investigate the certificate could easily be tricked by this.

-The attack was discovered only after it bypassed the customer’s non-Barracuda email gateway.
-Barracuda Sentinel caught two anomalies and alerted the administrator that it had quarantined a spear-phishing attack on the CFO:
+After the attack bypassed the customer’s gateway, the Barracuda solution caught two anomalies and alerted the administrator that it had quarantined a spear-phishing attack on the CFO:

 The email header

-The attack was sent from outside of the customer’s Office 365 tenant, but it was sent from another Office 365 account.
-The customer’s cloud-based gateway email security solution identified this as a legitimate message and allowed the threat into the network.
+The attack was sent from outside of the customer’s Microsoft 365 tenant, but it was sent from another Microsoft 365 account.
+The customer’s third-party gateway email security solution identified this as a legitimate message and allowed the threat into the network.

 Received: from yy.yy (80.2xx.x.116 [80.2xx.x.116]) (Using TLS) by relay.xxxxxxxx.com with ESMTP id us-mta-24-XXLzexyzxyzxyzCje8Q-1; Thu, 28 Mar 2019 14:51:14 -0400